ntomczyk/mod_project/README.md

 # Reports

-- Xml report is generated automatically - command from pytest.ini
+- Xml and allure reports are generated automatically - command from pytest.ini

 # Allure report